IConE: Batch Independent Collapse Prevention for Self-Supervised Representation Learning: Related Work

 \textbf{Explicit Interaction (Contrastive Learning).} Methods like \simclr~\cite{chen2020simple} and others\cite{oord2018representation,he2020momentum} minimize the InfoNCE loss by contrasting positive pairs against in-batch negative samples.
 This creates a strict dependency on large batches to adequately approximate the negative data distribution.
 At extremely small batch sizes, this limited negative pool causes learning to stall~\cite{chen2022we}.
 Furthermore, under significant class imbalance, minority classes are often entirely absent from small batches, depriving the model of the gradients needed to distinguish them and resulting in poor minority class representations~\cite{jiang2021self}.

-\textbf{Implicit Interaction (Non-Contrastive Learning).} To avoid explicit negatives, methods like \vicreg~\cite{bardes2021vicreg}, \barlowtwins~\cite{zbontar2021barlow}, and W-MSE~\cite{ermolov2021whitening} regularize statistical properties of batch embeddings (e.g., \vicreg maximizes variance while minimizing covariance).
+\textbf{Implicit Interaction (Non-Contrastive Learning).} To avoid explicit negatives, methods like \vicreg~\cite{bardes2021vicreg}, \barlowtwins~\cite{zbontar2021barlow}, and W-MSE~\cite{ermolov2021whitening} regularize statistical properties of batch embeddings.
 However, in very small batches, sample variance becomes ill-conditioned, rendering this anti-collapse mechanism unreliable.
 Asymmetric distillation approaches similarly rely on batch dynamics: \dino~\cite{caron2021emerging} centers representations using an exponential moving average of the batch mean, which becomes destabilized by individual samples in small batches.
 Likewise, while \byol~\cite{grill2020bootstrap} can theoretically function without Batch Normalization~\cite{richemond2020byol}, standard implementations exhibit lower performance as batch size decreases.
 Ultimately, because batch statistics are inherently unreliable in the small-batch limit, these methods require significant modification to function effectively~\cite{ioffe2017batch,buglakova2025tiling}.
 Methods like SwAV~\cite{caron2020unsupervised} learn a set of prototypes and assign samples to them.
 While SwAV also learns embedding vectors (prototypes), these are shared across instances ($K \ll N$), requiring an assignment mechanism that depends on batch statistics.
-This step is computed over the batch using the Sinkhorn-Knopp algorithm; consequently, SwAV requires sufficiently large batches to approximate the dataset distribution and perform meaningful clustering assignments, and degrades in very small-batch regimes.
+This step is computed over the batch using the Sinkhorn-Knopp algorithm; consequently, SwAV requires sufficiently large batches to approximate the dataset distribution and perform meaningful clustering assignments.